0spol/Pakoni/CONTRIBUTING.md

 - Use comments to explain the purpose of complex code.
 - Follow the existing coding style and conventions used in the project.

-### Testing

-Please write tests for any new features or bug fixes, and ensure all existing tests pass before submitting your pull request.

-### Branch Naming Convention
+# Branch Naming Convention

-When working on a new feature or task, please follow this branch naming convention before merging to the `main` branch:
+When working on a new feature or task, please follow this branch naming convention before merging in `dev` branch:

 - **Feature Branches**:
-  Use the prefix `fet/` followed by a descriptive name of the feature being developed.
+  Use the prefix `feat/` followed by a descriptive name of the feature being developed.
   Examples:
-    - `fet/login` (For implementing the login functionality)
-    - `fet/profile` (For adding user profile features)
+    - `feat/login`

 - **Configuration Branches**:
   Use the prefix `conf/` for branches that involve configuration changes.
   Examples:
-    - `conf/firebase` (For setting up Firebase configuration)
+    - `conf/firebase`

 - **Design Branches**:
   Use the prefix `design/` for design-related changes or improvements.
   Examples:
-    - `design/lookbetter` (For enhancing the visual design of the app)
+    - `design/login`

-#### How to Make a Commit
+# How to Make a Commit

 1. **Commit Header:**
    Choose one of the following options based on the type of change made: